-- Marijuana, or cannabis, comes from a plant.
+- Marijuana, in all its forms, comes from the cannabis plant.

-- The dried buds of the female plant contain the highest concentration of psychoactive compounds.
+- The dried buds of the female plant contain the highest concentration of psychoactive compounds in a naturally occurring product.
 These buds are usually what is sold and consumed as marijuana.

-- Marijuana is usually smoked, although it can be eaten.
+- Cannabis is usually smoked, although it can also be eaten.